mdoege/PySynth/README.md

 There is also a helper script, midi_play.py, which can be used to send a MIDI file to these synthesizers.

-The script make_wavetable.py creates a wavetable with 256 samples and 32 waveforms which is used by multi_wave.py by default.
+There are also some other wavetables for multi_wave.py in the <tt>wavetables</tt> directory.
+They can be loaded by uncommenting their respective lines in multi_wave.py.
+The scripts make_wavetable.py and pluck_filter.py are examples for how to create wavetables with 32 waveforms (256 samples each).

 If you hear crackling audio from these scripts, you might want to